How to Check if Your Quick Sale Company Legit? (4 Step Guide)

 Verifying these affiliations is a critical step for homeowners, as it ensures that they're dealing with a firm that adheres to established standards of practice.

-3) Step 3: Verify Membership Directly
+3) Step 3: Verify Membership Independently

 Once you've identified potential affiliations on a company's website, the next step is to confirm these memberships independently.
 Visit the websites of regulatory bodies like the National Association of Property Buyers (NAPB) or The Property Ombudsman (TPO).
 These organisations typically offer a "Find a Member" feature, allowing you to search for the company in question.